 A social worker will discuss your situation with you and what you'd like to achieve.
 The council must carry out an assessment if you appear to need care even if you will not be eligible for funding from them.

 How you pay for social care is slightly different in the four nations of the UK.
 A financial appraisal is also carried out.
 If you have savings and capital above a certain level, you will be expected to contribute to some or all of the costs of your care.
 The level of savings is different in the four nations of the UK.
-There are links to more on this in the Further information section.
+There are links to more on this below.

 If you're eligible for support from the council, you'll be given a care plan outlining the help you can receive.
 You will also have the option of arranging and being given control of the payments for your own care.
 This is known as direct payments or a personal budget.